realabdulkhaliq/Prompting-Guide-for-Agentic-AI/README.md

 _Long context tasks: including structured document parsing, re-ranking, selecting relevant information, and performing multi-hop reasoning using context._

+_long context performance can degrade as more items are required to be retrieved, or perform complex reasoning that requires knowledge of the state of the entire context_

 ## 3. Chain of Thought

 As mentioned above, GPT-4.1 is not a reasoning model, but prompting the model to think step by step (called “chain of thought”) can be an effective way for a model to break down problems into more manageable pieces, solve them, and improve overall output quality, with the tradeoff of higher cost and latency associated with using more output tokens.